tweag/haskell-training/material/persistence.md

 ---

+Monads encode the ability to perform sequential computations in a given context.

+This focus on contexts is what makes monads so important in Haskell and why they are not that common in other programming languages.

+---

 As you might expect, `IO` is a monad, and `Query` is a monad.

 ---

-And then we filter only the `questions` which have the correct `QuestionnaireId`
+And then we filter only the `questions` which have the correct `Id Questionnaire`

 `Rel8` offers us a `where_` combinator which allows us to filter based on a criterion.